unil-lettres/dilps-tiresias/README.md

 #### Docker

-To run Karma tests inside a Docker container, run the following command from the base repository directory.
+To run Karma or e2e tests inside a Docker container, run the following command from the base repository directory.

 The image tag used should be the same as the playwright version installed for